ietf/id-guidelines/README.md

     require listing the Unicode codepoint by number in addition to the character itself.

--   [ ] Verify that the “Status of This Memo” and “Abstract” sections are not numbered.
+-   [ ] Verify that the "Status of This Memo" and "Abstract" sections are not numbered.

 -   [ ] Verify that the appropriate boilerplate text in the IPR-related